Newman–Kwart rearrangement

 The Newman–Kwart rearrangement is a type of rearrangement reaction in which the aryl group of an O-aryl thiocarbamate, ArOC(=S)NMe2, migrates from the oxygen atom to the sulfur atom, forming an S-aryl thiocarbamate, ArSC(=O)NMe2.
 The reaction is named after its discoverers, Melvin Spencer Newman and Harold Kwart.
 The reaction is a manifestation of the double bond rule.
+The Newman–Kwart reaction represents a useful synthetic tool for the preparation of thiophenol derivatives.

 Mechanism

-The Newman–Kwart rearrangement is intramolecular; it proceeds via a four-membered cyclic transition state.
+The Newman–Kwart rearrangement is intramolecular.
+It is generally believed to be a concerted process, proceeding via a four-membered cyclic transition state (rather than a two-step process passing through a discrete reactive intermediate).
+The enthalpy of activation for this transition state is generally quite high for typical substrates (ΔH‡ ~ 30 to 40 kcal/mol), necessitating high reaction temperatures (200 to 300 °C, Ph2O as solvent or heat).

+A Pd-catalyzed process and conditions under photoredox catalysis (both proceeding through complex multistep mechanisms) are known.
+These catalytic processes allow for much milder reaction conditions to be used (100 °C for Pd catalysis, ambient temperature for photoredox).

 Use for preparation of thiophenols

 The Newman–Kwart rearrangement is an important prelude to the synthesis of thiophenols.
 A phenol (1) is deprotonated with a base followed by treatment with a thiocarbamoyl chloride (2) to form an O-aryl thiocarbamate (3).
 Heating 3 to around 250 °C causes it undergo Newman–Kwart rearrangement to an S-aryl thiocarbamate (4).
 Alkaline hydrolysis or similar cleavage yields a thiophenol (5).